Tibet Revisited |

 The uncut shot is one of the strongest devices in documentary film making.
 The contact with the subject, the world in front of the camera, is intensified by insistence.
 Current documentary “hits” try to make you forget this: anticipatory compliance with an alleged TV span of attention is an enticement to reduce scenes to the allegedly “best moments”.
 This can be seen in the Oscar favourite, a documentary about dance school competitions, Mad Hot Ballroom.
 It doesn’t just appear to be an advertising film for the schools, it also compromises the best moments.
 When in the dialogue between learning children social or cultural insights surface, they do so as quick-witted sound bites.
 With this condensed “entertainment” form one learns almost nothing about the surroundings or the tensions which generate them.

-So the first scene of Manfred Neuwirth’s fascinating new document Tibet Revisited works like a balsam: a fixed frame showing a piece of a trampoline on which children and jumping and playing.
+So the first scene of Manfred Neuwirth’s fascinating new document Tibet Revisited works like a balsam: a fixed frame showing a piece of a trampoline on which children are jumping and playing.
 No commentary, no explanation, three minutes of life in Tibet.
 Insights are left up to the viewer.
 27 further, fixed, uncommented 3-minute takes follow: an exercise in concentration.
 This might sound experimental and abstract but it is captivating and concrete.

 Scenes of unusual contemplation such as the grinding, rapidly hypnotic mantra of a regularly turning millstone) alternate with some that unobtrusively and clearly capture the tensions in modern Tibet.
 In front of the former palace of the Dalai Lama believers repeatedly throw themselves to the ground while the mobile phone of a passer-by rings.
 Before that: the employees of a Chinese business concern doing their morning gymnastics.